-HSTY 408 Europe 1815-1914 F odd (3 SH) (WI)
+HSTY 408 Europe 1815-1914

-This course explores such topics as the impact of evolution through natural selection on nineteenth thought; the roles played by urbanization, industrialization, and democratization in shaping nineteenth-century Europe; the basic ideas of the great economists of the nineteenth century; the politics of nineteenth-century Europe, particularly of Bismarckian Germany; and the role and position of women in nineteenth-century European society.
+This course explores such topics as the impact of evolution through natural selection on nineteenth thought; the roles played by urbanization, industrialization, and democratization in shaping nineteenth-century Europe; the basic ideas of the great economists of the nineteenth century; the politics of nineteenth-century Europe, particularly of Bismarckian Germany; and the role and position of women in nineteenth-century

+European society.
 This course is taught through discussion and engaged learning activities.
 A research project and an oral presentation are required.
 This is a writing intensive course.
 Prerequisite: HSTY 112H or sophomore standing.

-HSTY 409 Europe 1914-Present S even (3 SH) (WI)
+HSTY 409 Europe 1914-Present